-- 3) Facility sizing calculations must be performed using hydrograph routing methodology or other methodology accepted by the reviewing agency. - 4) UIC Guidance Some proprietary treatment devices that store water underground may be considered Underground Injection Control facilities and may need to be authorized by DEQ.
-Visit DEQ's UIC webpage or refer to the DEQ Fact Sheet titled "Identifying an Underground Injection Control" for more information. - 5) The proposed treatment device must meet one of the following criteria: - a) On the Washington Department of Ecology's Technology Assessment Protocol Ecology (TAPE) Approved Stormwater Technologies List, https://ecology.wa.gov/Regulations-Permits/Guidance-technical-assistance/Stormwater-permittee-guidance-resources/Emerging-stormwater-treatment-technologies.
+- 4) Facility sizing calculations must be performed using hydrograph routing methodology or other methodology accepted by the reviewing agency. - 5) UIC Guidance Some proprietary treatment devices that store water underground may be considered Underground Injection Control facilities and may need to be authorized by DEQ.
+Visit DEQ's UIC webpage or refer to the DEQ Fact Sheet titled "Identifying an Underground Injection Control" for more information. - 6) The proposed treatment device must meet one of the following criteria: - a) On the Washington Department of Ecology's Technology Assessment Protocol Ecology (TAPE) Approved Stormwater Technologies List, https://ecology.wa.gov/Regulations-Permits/Guidance-technical-assistance/Stormwater-permittee-guidance-resources/Emerging-stormwater-treatment-technologies.
 Devices from the TAPE approved list must meet the following criteria: - i.
 Devices must have a General Use Level Designation (GULD) or a Conditional Use Level Designation (CULD). - ii.
 Devices must comply with the Treatment Standards in Section 2.3 of this manual.
-Treatment Standards for suspended solids will be considered met for devices designated by TAPE for Basic Treatment. - b) On the list of Pre-Approved Proprietary Stormwater Treatment Technologies, located in Appendix G. - c) Proprietary Treatment Systems that are not on the Washington Department of Ecology's TAPE approved list may be evaluated by the approving jurisdiction for one time use.
-Data must be collected and submitted to the jurisdiction in accordance with the Technical Guidance Manual for Evaluating Emerging Stormwater Treatment Technologies (TAPE).
+Treatment Standards for suspended solids will be considered met for devices designated by TAPE for Basic Treatment. - b) On the list of Pre-Approved Proprietary Stormwater Treatment Technologies, located in Appendix G. The devices listed in Appendix G have been evaluated by the SWAT and determined to meet the treatment requirements of the Rogue Valley Stormwater Design Manual.
+Individual jurisdictions which make up the SWAT may have separate or alternative requirements for specific proprietary treatment devices.
+These jurisdictions must be consulted for individual project compliance.